Server Settings

 Backup log

-• Log backups to file: If you activate this option, Password Depot Enterprise Server will create a log of all generated backups and save it to the specified file.
+• Log backup events to file: If you activate this option, Password Depot Enterprise Server will create a log of all generated backups and save it to the specified file.
 At a later point of time, this will help you to track the times server backups were created.

 Additional